sgharvey/pakon-tlx-addons/README.md

 Runs silently in the System Tray, providing you with shortcut keys for the sliders in the Color Adjustment dialog.

+The Color Adjustment buttons (red, green, brightness, etc) will adjust their respective sliders by 100 units.
+Shift will modify that to 50 units, and Ctrl will modify that to 10 units.
+These values can be changed by altering the $iAdjLg,
+$iAdjMd, and $iAdjSm values respectively.

 | Key         | Function                                 |
 | ----------- | ---------------------------------------- |